Northcote

 Northcote displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Northcote's dwelling structure, as per the latest Census, consisted of 49.1% houses and 50.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Northcote stood at 30.8%, aligning with Melbourne metro's level.
-Dwellings were either mortgaged (30.9%) or rented (38.3%).
-The median monthly mortgage repayment was $2,400, exceeding the Melbourne metro average of $2,000.
-The median weekly rent figure was $475, compared to Melbourne metro's $390.
-Nationally, Northcote's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Northcote was at 30.8%, similar to Melbourne metro's level.
+The remaining dwellings were either mortgaged (30.9%) or rented (38.3%).
+The median monthly mortgage repayment in Northcote was $2,400, higher than Melbourne metro's average of $2,000.
+The median weekly rent figure in Northcote was $475, compared to Melbourne metro's $390.
+Nationally, Northcote's mortgage repayments were significantly higher at $2,400 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing